What is WCT’s relationship with the Mosesian Center for the Arts?

 Our shows are cast from the pool of participants who register for the program; we do not hold entrance auditions.
 If a child is registered in the program, that child WILL be in the show.
 We hold individual auditions after the program is enrolled in order for the artistic staff to determine the best casting for each child in consideration of the production as a whole.

-The exception to this policy is our high school musical each year.
-For this Black Box musical production, students will be asked to prepare an audition and will audition in order to gain entrance to the production.
-A registration form is still required, but tuition will not be processed unless the student in cast in the production.
+The exception to this policy is our two high school only productions each year.
+For these productions, students will be asked to prepare an audition and will audition in order to gain entrance to the production.
+A registration form is still required, but tuition will not be processed unless the student is cast in the production.

 When will my child rehearse?